aws-amplify/docs/docs/lib/auth/fragments/js/emailpassword.md

 }
 ```

-The `Auth.signUp` promise returns a data object of type [`ISignUpResult`](https://github.com/aws-amplify/amplify-js/blob/4644b4322ee260165dd756ca9faeb235445000e3/packages/amazon-cognito-identity-js/index.d.ts#L136-L139) with a [`CognitoUser`](https://github.com/aws-amplify/amplify-js/blob/4644b4322ee260165dd756ca9faeb235445000e3/packages/amazon-cognito-identity-js/index.d.ts#L48) where the userSub is a universally unique identifier (UUID) of the authenticated user.
-This is not the same as username.
+The `Auth.signUp` promise returns a data object of type [`ISignUpResult`](https://github.com/aws-amplify/amplify-js/blob/4644b4322ee260165dd756ca9faeb235445000e3/packages/amazon-cognito-identity-js/index.d.ts#L136-L139) with a [`CognitoUser`](https://github.com/aws-amplify/amplify-js/blob/4644b4322ee260165dd756ca9faeb235445000e3/packages/amazon-cognito-identity-js/index.d.ts#L48). `CognitoUser` contains a `userSub` which is a unique identifier of the authenticated user; the `userSub` is not the same as the `username`.

 ```js
 {